 We received several estimates, but decided to go with Poul’s Landscaping & Nursery since they had previous experience building these stone basement window wells.
 We paid a slight premium to do so, but part of that premium reflected their recommendation to use a concrete footing that would be tied into the foundation with rebar.
 Without it, they had seen too much movement on previous projects, creating future headaches and costly repairs.

 After the guys set the rebar in the foundation through the Roxul, I stuffed the holes as much as possible with pulled apart Roxul Comfortboard 80 before they did the pour for the footings.

 For color, we wanted a basic concrete gray, which we thought would complement our overall Urban-Rustic design look, in particular the eventual charred cedar siding.

 Since firing our builder (there were two of them) in February, the job site has been quiet as I work alone, but then all of a sudden…

 ComEd shows up with a new pole for our electric service, just as pallets of Versa Lok retaining wall block are delivered to site.
 The job site went from relative silence to hyperactivity — stressful, but also extremely exciting to see after such an extended delay.

 The first wall begins to rise:

-Views of first completed window well from inside the house:
+View of the first completed window well from inside the house at the kitchen doorway:

-On the next to last day, Felipe and Candido could’ve rushed to finish, but instead they came back for a few hours the following day to complete their work while also doing a really nice job of cleaning up — which we noticed and really appreciated.
+On the next to last day, Felipe and Candido could’ve rushed to finish up and leave, instead they came back for a few hours the following day to complete their work while also doing a really nice job of cleaning up — which we noticed and really appreciated.
 They even took the time to put back scrap plywood sheets that ran from the driveway to the front step so I didn’t have to.

 Felipe has been working for Poul’s for 40 years (the company has been around for 50 years).
 Putting that into some kind of perspective, that means Felipe’s been doing this kind of work since the Jimmy Carter administration — that’s astounding.